 BLAIN-CRUZ: It didn’t really happen then, and now we’re like, yeah, moving people around, sure.
 It was striking to me that she had already been experimenting.

 STILLWELL: I feel like I had sort of an inverse experience with the play because I read it only after I saw it.
-One of the things I became so interested in after seeing it live was that feeling of moving around these distinct spaces and the idea of the environment as a character unto itself.
+One of the things I became interested in after seeing it live was that feeling of moving around these distinct spaces, and the idea of the environment as a character unto itself.
 How did you conceptualize the role of the environment and the role of the audience?

 BLAIN-CRUZ: One of the things that I loved about the play is feeling like there is no one unified perspective.
 So when you look at these women, you can’t say that you have an authoritative perspective on them because you’re operating within a completely different relationship to time and space.